 5. Finally, please choose a directory to save the checked files.

 After recovering the lost data, please back up the data saved on the hard disk, for you are required to format the hard disk in the following steps to complete bad sector repair.

 Step 3: Format the Hard Disk with MiniTool Partition Wizard

 In this situation, it is recommended to use MiniTool Partition Wizard to achieve the logical bad sector repair by formatting the hard drive.

-Here are the steps about formatting hard drive with MiniTool Partition Wizard.
+Here are the steps for formatting the hard drive.

-1. Download MiniTool Partition Wizard and launch it to get its main interface.
+1. Launch MiniTool Partition Wizard to get its main interface.

 2. In the Disk Map, choose the partition you want to format, and then choose the Format Partitionfeature from the left panel.
 Or right-click the partition and then choose the Format

 3. Once you get the Format Partition window, please set partition label, file system and cluster size for the selected partition according to your own situation and then click the OK